tamasseller/roll/INTERNALS.md

 ##### Aggregates

-Aggregate typed values are serialized as a sequence of its constituent member values - in order, without any additional framing.
+The aggregate nodes do not have explicit encoding.
+Aggregate values are serialized as a sequence of their constituent member values - in order, without no additional framing before, between or after the members.

 ##### Variable length encoding